Microchip-MPLAB-Harmony/bootloader_apps_usb/apps/docs/readme_configure_application_sam.md

 # Configuring an application to be bootloaded for CORTEX-M based MCUs

-## Application settings in MHC system configuration
+## Application settings in MCC system configuration

-1. Launch MHC for the application project to be configured
+1. Launch MCC for the application project to be configured
 2. Select **system** component from the project graph and configure the below highlighted settings

     <p align="center">